 Here is a quick look at comparable sales and your offer price.
-If you have any questions or want a tour of Boston North real estate or Wakefield MA homes for sale, contact CJ Barrett or call 800.240.5011.
+If you have any questions or want a tour of North of Boston real estate or Wakefield MA homes for sale, contact Christopher J. Barrett Realtors online or call 800.240.5011.

 When you prepare an offer to purchase a home, you already know the seller's asking price.
 But what price are you going to offer and how do you come up with that figure?